Monkey

 Nottinghamshire fast–medium bowler: took 5 wickets on his ODI debut, against Bangladesh in October 2016 – the first Englishman to do so Click for more information Click to show or hide the answer

-Australian opening batsman, caught by television cameras rubbing the ball with sandpaper in March 2018 (during a Test match against South Africa in Cape Town); banned for nine months; dropped by Somerset (for whom he was contracted to play in the 2018 English season), but appointed as captain of Durham in 2019 (after making his return to cricket with Perth Scorchers); see also Steve Smith and David Warner Click to show or hide the answer
+Australian opening batter, caught by television cameras rubbing the ball with sandpaper in March 2018 (during a Test match against South Africa in Cape Town); banned for nine months; dropped by Somerset (for whom he was contracted to play in the 2018 English season), but appointed as captain of Durham in 2019 (after making his return to cricket with Perth Scorchers); see also Steve Smith and David Warner Click to show or hide the answer

 Twins who played for Surrey in the 1950s Click to show or hide the answer